Category: Information about Haiti

 Post-Colonial Times

 After defeating and expelling the colonial powers, the slave descendants had yet another battle to be fought.
-Due to the class differentiation created by the white French colonists fathering children with their African slaves; and, despite the unifying factor of their oppression by the colonists, the single country of Haiti divided into two separate states. … Continue reading Post-Colonial Times
+Due to the class differentiation created by the white French colonists fathering children with their African slaves; and, despite the unifying factor of their oppression by the colonists, the single country of Haiti divided into two separate states.
+Those of darker complexion were led in the north of the island by Henri Cristophe, while Alexandre Petion held the lighter skinned southern state.
+After overcoming their class differences and intense internal fighting, Haiti reunited.

 Haitian Independence

 Inspired by the equality-based ideals of the French Revolution learned through colonial education, nearly 500,000 slaves revolted.
 Under the leadership of Toussaint L’Overture, the Haitian slaves fought and defeated the French Colonialists.
-Declaring independence in 1804, Haiti became not only the first colonialized country in which slaves won their freedom, but also the first independent … Continue reading Haitian Independence
+Declaring independence in 1804, Haiti became not only the first colonialized country in which slaves won their freedom, but also the first independent state in all of Southern and Central America.

 Colonial Times

 Haiti became one of the wealthiest Caribbean colonies, due to the heavy importation of African slaves and the exploitation of Haiti’s natural resources.
 At the height of colonization, almost half of the sugar produced in the world came from Haiti.
-The country was also the world market leader in the production of coffee, cotton, and … Continue reading Colonial Times
+The country was also the world market leader in the production of coffee, cotton, and indigo.
+This could only have been accomplished by destroying nearly all of Haiti’s forest.
+The overproduction of agriculture led to much environmental damage that is still visible in Haiti today.

 The Birth of a Nation